Skip to main content

 3. Are you happy ?

-In Sex and The City there's a scene where Samantha Jones says it the best; As far as I'm concerned the test of a good relationship is, Are you like This (shows a frown) or like This (shows a happy face).
-And even if that wisdom might be a bit simple and we think that there is more to it than just that, that finding out the answer is more complicated, it couldn't be more spot on.
+In Sex and The City there's a scene where Samantha Jones says it the best; As far as I am concerned the test of a good relationship is, Are you like This (shows a frown) or like This (shows a happy face).
+And even if that peace of advice might be a bit simple and we think that there is more to this question, that finding out the answer is far more complicated, it could not be more spot on.

 If you ask yourself that question, and really listen truthfully to how you feel you should have your answer.